pc1400/Deuce-Seven-Offsuit/README.md

   -Managing memory when a player is eliminated, what happens to their seat?

 References:
-  -None othet than the suggestion on the final project information document.
+  -None other than the suggestion on the final project information document.